UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 Wool Standard Is Ignored

 After PETA’s 2015 video exposé showed Patagonia’s previous “sustainable” wool supplier hacking into fully conscious sheep—and skinning some who were still kicking—Patagonia cut ties with that operation and created a new “Patagonia Wool Standard.”
-This standard was supposed to outline strict criteria for animal welfare—but no matter how stringent it aims to be, it’s just not possible for suppliers to be compassionate. 😒
+This standard was supposed to outline strict criteria for animal welfare—but no matter how stringent it aims to be, it’s just not possible for suppliers to “responsibly” use sheep for their wool or kill animals who want to live. 😒

 PETA’s investigators in Utah saw several violations of Patagonia’s wool standard, including the following: